-The Nelson Institute Center for Climatic Research (CCR) held its 10th annual Reid Bryson Scholarship competition on February 13, 2020.
-There were 18 student applicants from a diverse set of departments and centers across campus, including Nelson Institute, Atmospheric and Oceanic Sciences, Space Science and Engineering Center, Civil and Environmental Engineering, Integrative Biology, Forest and Wildlife Ecology, Geography, Chemistry, Botany, UW Biocore, Department of Medicine and Public Health, and Agricultural and Applied Economics.
+The Nelson Institute Center for Climatic Research (CCR) held its 11th annual Reid Bryson Scholarship poster session on February 13, 2023, as part of the Atmospheric, Oceanic, and Space Sciences Building Poster Reception.
+There were a record 46 student applicants from a diverse set of departments and institutes across campus, including the Nelson Institute, Atmospheric and Oceanic Sciences, Space Science and Engineering Center, Civil and Environmental Engineering, Plant Pathology, Agronomy, Geography, Geoscience, Computer Science, Life Sciences Communication, and Planning and Landscape Architecture.
 This rich variety captures the interdisciplinary nature of Professor Reid Bryson’s studies and will inspire other UW students.

 Two undergraduate and five graduate students were awarded scholarships based on the quality of their posters.
 The winners of the 2023 Reid Bryson Undergraduate Scholarships are Connor Steinke (first place award) and Sean Bertalot (runner up).
 The winners of the 2023 Reid Bryson Graduate Scholarships are Harrison Tran (first place), Ian Cornejo (runner up), Aaron Alexander (runner up), Yichen Tao (runner up), and Rebecca Alcock (runner up).
 Individual awards ranged from $250 to $2,000.

 Connor Steinke, a senior majoring in Atmospheric and Oceanic Sciences, presented a poster on “Volume Transport Changes through West Greenland Arctic Gateways in CMIP6 Models.”